 Now we get to the flying component.
 You'll have to complete forty or more hours of documented flight time, including at least twenty with a certified flight instructor.
 While you're flying with the flight instructor, you'll need to fly three hours at night, plus another three hours of instrument-focused flight time.

 You'll also need to complete three hours of cross-country flying time during which you visit other airports.
 Feeling exhausted yet?
 Well, wake up, because we're just getting started.

-After your preliminary flight hours, you'll rack up 10 solo hours that must include cross-country trips and stops at three airports with working control towers.
+After your preliminary flight hours, you'll rack up ten solo hours that must include cross-country trips and stops at three airports with working control towers.
 Then you'll get to spend three hours huddled with your instructor before the FAA practical exam, where you'll demonstrate specific flying skills and aviation smarts.
-Don't get too comfortable with your instructor, though, as you must pass your check ride with an FAA-approved examiner who doesn't know you from the next 20 guys in line.

-That covers the skills, qualifications, and certificates you'll need.
-Of course, you'll be a better candidate if you can document additional skills, such as airline or charter pilot work, a flight instructor gig, or experience flying larger aircraft over 12,500 pounds.
-Here's what you don't need: You don't have to possess military pilot experience, and you no longer need an A&P Certification and aerial application (or crop dusting) background.
+Of course, you'll be a better candidate if you can document additional skills, such as airline or charter pilot work, a flight instructor gig, or experience flying larger aircraft over 12,500 pounds, but it's really up to you how above and beyond you feel like going at this point.
+After all, you've been through a lot already.